raygeeknyc/ohgee/README.md

 When motion is detected, images are sent to the [Google Cloud Vision service](https://cloud.google.com/vision/) for object detection and labelling.

-When sound is detected, the audion stream is sent to the [Google Cloud Speech-to-Text service](https://cloud.google.com/speech-to-text/) for speech recognition.
+When sound is detected, the audio stream is sent to the [Google Cloud Speech-to-Text service](https://cloud.google.com/speech-to-text/) for speech recognition.

 Any speech transcript returned by the speech service is sent to the [Google Cloud Natural Language service](https://cloud.google.com/natural-language/) for analysis.